stackbit-projects/modern-lettuce-54b0c/src/pages/about.md

       relativeUrl: true
 template: page
 ---
-**Quanshu Li** is a Data Scientist located in Brisbane, Australia.
+**Quanshu Li** is a Python developer located in Brisbane, Australia.

-Before become a data scientist, he has done PhD and Master degrees in Finite Element modelling of unconventional reservoirs, mining, and fault movement in his PhD and Master, then he worked as a construction manager in Melbourne.
+Before become a developer, he has done PhD and Master degrees in Finite Element modelling of unconventional reservoirs, mining, and fault movement in his PhD and Master, then he worked as a construction manager in Melbourne.

-However, he is interested in Data Science and has several years of experience of Python programming from his years of research works.
+However, he is interested in Data Science and Web Development mainly with Python.
 He also has learnt Javascript, React etc.

 He will update his recent works on this website.